 Feeling sorry for someone doesn’t require driving to their location or picking them up or putting myself in danger.

 I told my husband that she wanted me to pick her up Monday and take her to the cleaners to fill out an application.

 Alarmed, my husband was instantly furious.
 “You don’t know her and you don’t know anything about her.
 From what you’ve told me, she has no car and no job and obviously nothing to lose by knocking you in the head stealing your money and taking your car.
 Are you crazy?
 Tell her to take the bus and stop answering her messages.
 She’s manipulating you and your kind heart.
 Snap out of it!
 This lady isn’t a client and you don’t owe her anything.
 You’ve given her direction and insight but she continues to want more.
 Before this is over, I promise she’s going to ask for money.
 I refuse to allow you to involve yourself further because I see danger where you see yourself saving her.
 You can’t save everyone and I can’t either.
 Let her go.”
 I didn’t bother to tell him that she had already asked for money.

 Pulling into the grocery store and answering my Saturday Bride about the timelines of her Event, another message came through from the FB lady who was quickly becoming a stalker.
 “Where are you?
 I need to talk to you.
 I need some money right now.
 What’s your phone number?
 Give me your address.”

 None of these messages made me feel like I had helped her.
-She was wanting to attach herself to me and the last thing my husband wants is a stranger calling me or showing up at our home.
+She was wanting to attach herself to me and the last thing my husband wants is a stranger calling me or asking me for money or worse, showing up at our home.